d12frosted/elpa-mirror/gnu/relint-readme.txt

   it will be installed automatically.

-* Configuration
+* User options

-  No configuration is required.

-  There is a single user option, 'relint-xr-checks'.
+  - variable 'relint-xr-checks'

-  If set to 'all', it enables more thorough checks that detect more errors and performance problems but may also produce more false warnings.
-The default value is 'nil', limiting warnings to ones that are likely to be accurate.
+      If set to 'all', it enables checks that detect more errors and performance problems but may also produce more false warnings.
+      The default value is 'nil' which limits warnings to ones that are likely to be accurate.

+  - variable 'relint-batch-highlight'

+      This variable controls the diagnostics output of 'relint-batch'.
+      If set to a string pair (BEGIN .
+END), these strings will be used to highlight the part of a regexp that a message is talking about.
+The default value makes that part appear in reverse video in a (VT100-compatible) terminal.
+      The value 'caret' uses ASCII symbols to mark the interesting part instead.
+      The value 'nil' disables highlighting entirely.

+  - face 'relint-buffer-highlight'

+      This is the face used to highlight text warned about for a message appearing in the '*relint*' buffer.

 * What the diagnostics mean